-- analysis of migration of radioactive substances from site-related and local sources demonstrated that penetration of radioactive pollution into the river network in the 30-km zone is practically impossible, and that the impact zone of a local source, if it is in the NPP site, will be restricted within the areas where ground water seeps towards the day surface.
+- analysis of migration of radioactive substances from site-related and local sources demonstrated that penetration of radioactive pollution into the river network in the 30-km zone is practically impossible, and that the impact zone of a local source (if it is in the NPP site) will be restricted within the areas where ground water seeps towards the day surface.

-The summary characteristic of possible Belarusian NPP impacts affecting the neighboring states is presented in table 5.
+See Table 5 for the summary characteristic of possible Belarusian NPP impacts affecting the neighboring states.

-Distance Impact ways
+Country Distance Impact ways

-Country (km) Surface water Ground water Atmospheric transfer
+Country (km) Surface water Ground water Surface water

 Lithuania 25 yes no yes

 Poland 200 no no yes

 Latvia 110 no no yes

 Russia 200 no no yes

 Ukraine 318 no no yes

-Table 5 - Possible impacts of the Belarusian NPP.
+Table 5 - Belarusian NPP: Possible impacts

-In accordance with the Appendix II of the Espoo Convention, relevant forecasting models listed in table 6 were used to forecast possible environmental impacts of the Belarusian NPP.
+In accordance with the Espoo Convention, Appendix II, relevant forecasting models (see Table 6) were used to forecast possible environmental impacts of the Belarusian NPP.

-Object Model used Atmospheric air Automated system for radiation situation analysis and forecast, RECASS NT (Federal Service for Hydrometeorology and Environmental Monitoring of Russia (Roshydromet), Federal Information Analytical Center (GU NPO "Taifun").
+Object Model used Atmospheric air Automated system for radiation situation analysis and forecast, RECASS NT (Radioecoiogical Analysis Support System), recommended by the Federal Service for Hydrometeorology and Environmental Monitoring of Russia (Roshydromet), Federal Information Analytical Center (GU NPO Taifun State Institution - Scientific and Production Association).
 Surface water Thermal pollution Frolov-Rodziller method and Roshydromet recommendations, MIKE 21 software.
 Chemical pollution Frolov-Rodziller formula; Karaushev method was used to calculate the turbulence diffusivity coefficient (D).
 Ground waters Unified generalized multi-chamber model of mixed cell (MULTIBOX).
 Agricultural products Compartmental mathematical models based on the system analysis method.
 Population INTERRAS software (The International Radiological Assessment System).
 EMISSION SOURCE - DOSE model (ST-DOSE - Source Term To Dose).